 - Emphasis is placed on safer, more efficient replacements of more toxic solvents

-Research and development, production chemists and engineers, environmental engineers, environmental professionals, industrial hygienists, legislators, medical professionals, civil engineers, university professors, students
+R&D professionals, production chemists and engineers, environmental engineers, environmental professionals, industrial hygienists, legislators, medical professionals, civil engineers, university professors, students

-1 What does make solvent green?
+1 What does make solvents green?

 2 Information on the data fields